SAP-samples/btp-secure-development/exercises/ex1/ex1.1/README.md

 ### 🪜 Step 1: Login as Alice (Support User)

+**Prerequisites:**
+- Ensure the **SAP HANA Database** is **Running**.
+Refer to section [Getting Started - 6.6.1.
+Check and Start SAP HANA Database](../../ex0/README.md#661-check-and-start-sap-hana-database)
+- Ensure the **incident-management-srv** Application is started.
+Refer to section [Getting Started - 6.6.2.
+Check and Start the incident-management-srv Application](../../ex0/README.md#662-check-and-start-the-incident-management-srv-application)

+- ▶️ Action:
   - Access the launchpad of SAP Build Work Zone.
   - Login with alice.jones@bestrun.com.
   - Navigate to the Incident Management application.

 ### 🪜 Step 2: Exploit Modifying an Incident